open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bell-installation.md

 4. If you see "no_db_found" when trying to access <http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html>.
 At this early stage, the simple solution would be using `vagrant destroy` to delete the current machine, then use `vagrant up` to rebuild it.

 5. If the command `vagrant up` is not working, try to install [Virtual Box version 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).

+6. If you are unable to run the PowerShell command at the beginning of Step 1 and get the error `powershell is not recognized as an internal or external command windows 10` try adding the following path variable to your system variables under Advanced Settings

+`%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\;`

 ## Next Steps